sanjaybhandarii/sanjaybhandarii.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper accepted at Medical Image Computing and Computer Assisted Intervention 2025.
+<a href='https://arxiv.org/abs/2505.07001'>One paper</a> accepted at Medical Image Computing and Computer Assisted Intervention 2025.